 Where is Douro Valley

-The Douro Valley is located in northern Portugal, just one and a half hours from Porto, and is considered the main gateway to the Douro Region.
+The Douro Valley is in northern Portugal, just one and a half hours from Porto, and is the main gateway to the Douro Region.
 Stretching over 373 miles, which is why you can not do it one day, the Douro Valley is a historical and cultural region of Portugal, long known for its vineyards and the production of some of the world’s best wines.

 The demarcation of the Douro River Valley includes a broad swath of pre-Cambrian schist and granite land.
 Beginning around the village of Barqueiros (43 miles upstream from Porto), the valley extends eastward almost to the Spanish border.
 The region is protected from the influences of the Atlantic Ocean by the Serra do Marão mountains.
-The area is subdivided into three official zones: the Baixo (lower) Corgo, the Cima (higher) Corgo, and the Douro Superior.
+The area is three official zones: the Baixo (lower) Corgo, the Cima (higher) Corgo, and the Douro Superior.

 There are several options to get to Duoro Valley.
 Porto is the usual starting point for your beautiful adventure to the Douro Valley.
 From cruise boats, trains, buses, cars, or by helicopter!
 Each guarantees an equally impressive and picturesque journey that will amaze you.